pkul300381/test-langchain/README.md

 ## Troubleshooting

 ### "PERPLEXITY_API_KEY not found"
-- Run `python3 setup_keychain.py` to store key in local keyring or Azure KeyVault, OR
+- Run `python3 setup_keychain.py` to store key in local keyring, Azure KeyVault, or AWS Secrets Manager
-- Create `.env` file with your API key
+- Or create `.env` file with your API key

+### Conversation not maintaining context
+- The agent automatically maintains conversation history in memory
+- Context is lost when you exit the program (this is expected)
+- Each new session starts fresh
+- To maintain conversations across sessions, consider logging or persistence features

 ### Local keyring not working
 - **macOS**: Ensure Keychain is accessible